 Buy out the heirs’ share of the business.

 Often, this is the most practical choice.
 However, you still have to negotiate price and terms, and then come up with the money.
 This is where a buy-sell arrangement can help during this difficult time.

 A properly arranged and funded agreement is a legally binding contract that spells out exactly what is to happen if one of the business’s owners dies.
 The document itself can be as simple or complex as needed and can provide for virtually any contingency.
 However, it generally calls for the survivors to buy—and their heirs to sell—the deceased owner's share in the business.
-Just as important, it should spell out the actual purchase price or, more commonly, provides an objective formula for determining the price when needed.
+Just as important, it should spell out the actual purchase price or, more commonly, provide an objective formula for determining the price when needed.